Freedom of religion in Canada: Persecution of religious minorities

 The Hindu Samaj temple in Hamilton, Ontario was burned down on Sept.
 15, 2001.
-The arson of the temple took place after September 11 (9/11) attack.
+The arson of the temple took place after the September 11 (9/11) attack.
 According to the reports, the criminals mistaken a Hindu temple for a Mosque, however, their original intention was to burn a Mosque.
-The burn down also destroyed the scared religious icons within, caused $500,000 in damage.
+The burn down also destroyed the sacred religious icons within, caused $500,000 in damage.
 Hamilton Police Chief Glenn De Caire described the arson attack on the Hindu temple as a 'hate crime'.
 According to Neelam Tandon, a temple member who organized a 2001 fundraiser to rebuild the temple, even years after the temple burning, her vehicle at her Ancaster home was repeatedly vandalized.
 The Hamilton police says that, it took 12 years to charge three people with the temple fire, and all three were sentenced to three years probation and 80 hours of community service, as well as ordered to make $10,000 donation to a charity of their choice.